smartmeio/arancino-library/docs/FREERTOS.md

 | Arancino V   | STM32| yes    |

-Where FreeRTOS is support it's also enabled by default.
-You can enable or disable:
+When FreeRTOS is supported it's also enabled by default.
+You can enable or disable it:

 #### Arduino IDE:
 Go into the directory of the desidered core (depends by your system) and open the `boards.txt` file.
-In the `build.extra_flags` property append this flag `-DUSEFREERTOS` to enable or remove it to disable
+In the `build.extra_flags` property of the desired board, append this flag `-DUSEFREERTOS` to enable or remove it to disable FreeRTOS

 #### Platform.IO:
 Go into the directory of the desidered platform (depends by your system) and open the json file of the desider board.
-In the `extra_flags` attribute append this flag `-DUSEFREERTOS` to enable or remove it to disable.
+In the `extra_flags` attribute append this flag `-DUSEFREERTOS` to enable or remove it to disable FreeRTOS.

+>Note:
+When you disable FreeRTOS, most of the adavanced features of Arancino Library are disabled (Device Identification, Interoception and others in the futures).

 ___
 ### startScheduler